 Trend #10: Make use of AI and AR

 AI and AR will be helpful online in-store assistants for your eCommerce store.
 Artificial intelligence (AI) uses shoppers’ past purchase history and browsing behavior to show them products they are more likely to purchase.
-Augmented reality (AR) offers customers to see how a certain product would look on them even before they buy the product.
+Augmented reality (AR) lets customers see how a certain product would look on them even before they buy it.

 Implementing AI and AR in your online store can really upgrade customers’ buying experience.
-AI can make recommendations for what customers should purchase next based on their history.
+AI can recommend what customers should purchase next based on their history.
 This technology can also help solve inventory problems by assisting on the backend to make inventory predictions.

-In summary, Ecommerce sellers should keep a close update because COVID-19 has caused some major changes to the global economy.
-Following these top 10 eCommerce trends post COVID-19 we suggested ensuring a competitive place in the market.
+In summary, eCommerce sellers should keep a close update because COVID-19 has caused major changes to the global economy.
+Following these top 10 eCommerce trends post-COVID-19, we suggested ensuring a competitive place in the market.